 Every Heritage day, I love to rattle the peppermint crisp tart cage in an attempt to breathe new life into, what’s arguably, one of South Africa’s most loved desserts.
 Several years ago I made this cake and needless to say, it won the hearts of pudding fans across the land.
-Peppermint crisp tart needs no introduction in this neck of the woods.
-It’s been around for as long as I can remember.
+This year, I making a Oreo and Peppermint crisp ice cream.
 With only a handful of ingredients, the longevity of this traditional dessert remains firmly in place.

 The original recipe calls for Tennis biscuits, a tin of Caramel treat, Peppermint crisp chocolate and a ton of cream.
 By no means healthy, but lusciously sinful and even easier to make.
 The creamy texture is beguilingly light, so much so, that before you know it, you’re piling a second spoonful into your bowl.

 For braai day, side dishes and dessert is as important as what’s cooked over the coals.
 Growing up, dessert included ice cream, malva pudding or my Dad’s homemade preserved fruit, his favourites being, guavas and yellow cling peaches.
 He’d think nothing of it combining all three in one!
 Speaking as a fully-fledged pudding eater, the carameliness of a good Malva can only be appreciated, custard-free.
 When it comes to ice cream however, the curtains are pulled back and the whole cast gets invited.
 A good vanilla ice cream solicits fabulosity which means, anything goes.